 Although Thuja occidentalis (American arborvitae) naturally are dense, evergreen, pyramidal conifers, trees may turn brown in fall because of winter burn or in response to stress and infection.
-Growing 20 to 40 feet tall and 10 to 15 feet wide, American arborvitae trees are hardy in U.S. Department of Agriculture plant hardiness zones 2 through 7.
-Compact and dwarf cultivars are available, and American arborvitae tolerate annual pruning to restrict their size, making them useful hedging and screening plants.
-Thuja green giant arborvitae problems can usually be dealt with, making this an ideal plant even for those who don't have a lot of gardening experience.
+Growing 40 to 60 feet tall and 10 to 15 feet wide, American arborvitae trees are perennials in U.S. Department of Agriculture plant hardiness zones 2 through 7.
+Compact and dwarf cultivars are available, and trees tolerate annual pruning to restrict their size, making them useful hedging and screening plants.
+American arborvitae problems can usually be dealt with, making this an ideal plant even for those who don't have a lot of gardening experience.

-American arborvitae trees turning brown in the colder regions of this plant's hardiness zone may simply be part of the plant's normal growth cycle, along with the browning of many arborvitae varieties, and often trees require no treatment.
-Although American arborvitae are evergreen, the trees' inner branches turn brown and drop during fall and winter.
+American arborvitae trees turning brown in the colder regions of this plant's hardiness zone may simply be part of the plant's normal growth cycle, and often trees require no treatment.
+Although American arborvitae trees are evergreen, their inner branches turn brown and drop during fall and winter.
 Red-brown, mature bark sheds at the same time.
-American arborvitae outer foliage also turns yellow-brown, which may look unattractive but requires no treatment.
+American arborvitae's outer foliage may also turn yellow-brown, which may look unattractive, but the tree requires no treatment.
 Brush heavy snow buildup from branches to prevent breakage, and the trees' color will improve when new, fresh leaves appear in spring.

 Leaf-tip blight turns American arborvitae leaf tips brown, and treatment involves pruning or spraying with fungicide.
 Symptoms of leaf-tip blight (Pestalotiopsis funerea) include tan or brown twig tips and small, black, pimple-like, spore-producing dots.
 Prune trees suffering from leaf-tip blight with pruning shears sterilized by wiping the blades with rubbing alcohol before making each cut.
 Prune all affected areas, cutting 3 inches from the affected area into healthy, living tissue, and sterilize the pruning shears again after use.